russellballestrini/russell.ballestrini.net/content/2019-02-05-hybrid-hot-water-heater-saves-69-percent-on-energy-consumption.rst

 * The unit needs to have 400 square feet to pull ambient air from
 * The unit will produce condensate, similar to a dehumidifier or air conditioner, so you will need to drain this water somewhere.

-Additionally the heat pump fan produces a bit of sound, not terrible, sounds quiet to me.
+Additionally the heat pump fan produces a bit of sound, not terrible, seems pretty quiet to me.

 If you have a traditional electric hot water heater, you meet the extra requirements, and you consider yourself an environmentalist, you need to get a hybrid hot water heater.

 Finances
 ==============

-The units run between $1200 - $1500 but I'll break down the complete finances of my project.
+These units currently run between $1200 - $1500 but I'll break down the complete finances of my project.

 .. code-block:: text